 Most people would rather parade naked down Main Street than file bankruptcy.

-You can order your life so you don’t ever need bankruptcy relief from debts you can’t pay.
+If you don’t want to go there, you can order your life so you don’t ever need bankruptcy relief from debts you can’t pay.

-After more than 30 years as a bankruptcy lawyer, I’ve figured out the formula that assures that you’ll never met me in my professional capacity.
+I’ve figured out the formula that assures that you’ll never met me in my professional capacity.

 My five easy steps to avoid bankruptcy